masrialx/multi-tenant-workspace-app-better-auth-nextjs/API_DOCUMENTATION.md

 **Behavior:**
 - Creates an invitation record (not directly adds member)
-- If user exists: Sends notification and email invitation
+- If user exists: Sends notification and email invitation with accept/reject links
 - If user doesn't exist: Sends email invitation (user can sign up and accept later)
 - Invitation expires in 7 days
-- Prevents duplicate pending invitations
+- Updates existing unread invitation notifications instead of creating duplicates
+- Email includes expiration information (7 days)

 **Error Cases:**
 - 401: Unauthorized (not logged in)